Board of Directors

 Deborah Schutt

 Deborah Schutt is a retired urban planner who spent half of her career with Oakland County and half owning her own consulting firm.
 Always an animal lover, she did not adopt a companion animal until she felt she could devote adequate time to the furry companion when she started her consulting firm.
 Even then, she fostered more than 80 dogs and one kitten until fate brought Cutty into her life.
 The deep joy and love provided by Cutty gave Debbie the unmitigated desire to give back to Cutty’s kind.
-Cassie (photo) now fills Debbie’s life with joy and love.
-Debbie founded Michigan Pet Alliance and leads its working board of directors and strategic planning.
+Cassie (photo) filled Debbie’s life with for nine years with joy and love until her passing.
+Debbie founded Michigan Pet Alliance and is now waiting for her next furry companion to find her as Cutty and Cass did.

 Tanya Hilgendorf